eagle-io/docs/source/topics/nodes/datasource_file.rst

 Text Parser Configuration
 -------------------------
-The Text Parser allows you to define how a text file should be processed by the system including defining parameters and associated historic data.
+The Text Parser allows you to define how a text file should be processed by the system including defining parameters and associating historic data.
 All scheduled collection and user acquisition requests will use the saved parser configuration to process any new data that has been appended to the file since last collection.

 .. only:: not latex